epicweb-dev/epic-stack/docs/fonts.md

 ## Font Metric Overrides

 When using custom fonts, your site elements may stretch or shrink to accomodate the font.
-This is because the browser doesn't know the dimensions of the font you're using until it arrives, this introduces Cumulative Layout Shift and impact your web vitals.
-This is fixed in Epic Stack by introducing [Font Metric Overrides](https://github.com/epicweb-dev/epic-stack/pull/128/files) to our css.
+This is because the browser doesn't know the dimensions of the font you're using until it arrives, which introduces Cumulative Layout Shift and impact its web vitals.

+In Epic Stack, we fixed this by introducing [Font Metric Overrides](https://github.com/epicweb-dev/epic-stack/pull/128/files).

-### Adding Metric Overrides for Your Custom Fonts
+### Custom Fonts Metric Overrides

 Adding metric overrides for your custom fonts is a manual process.
 Add a font family fallback name to your `tailwind.config.js` file:

 ```js
     //tailwind.config.js